Carroll H. Shilling

 Carroll Hugh "Cal" Shilling (1885–1950) was an American Thoroughbred horse racing Hall of Fame jockey.
 In his 1926 autobiography, The Spell of the Turf, Hall of Fame trainer Sam Hildreth wrote that Shilling was the greatest rider he ever saw.

 A native of Texas, Carroll Shilling was frequently referred to as "Cal".
 He began riding at an early age on bush tracks in the Southwestern United States and embarked on a professional riding career in 1904.
 The following year he moved to compete at racetracks in the New York and New Jersey areas.
 In 1910, he was the United States Champion Jockey by earnings.
-Shilling would also ride in Canada for the prominent stable owned by liquor magnate, Joseph E. Seagram, winning a number of important races including what became one of the Canadian Classic Races, the Breeders' Stakes.
+Shilling also would ride in Canada for the prominent stable owned by liquor magnate Joseph E. Seagram, winning a number of important races including what became one of the Canadian Classic Races, the Breeders' Stakes.

 Kentucky Derby

-During his career, Carroll Shilling had two mounts in the Kentucky Derby.
-He finished second aboard Miami in the 1909 edition then in the 1912 race rode Worth to victory in what the National Museum of Racing and Hall of Fame describes as probably his most dramatic win.
+During his career, Shilling had two mounts in the Kentucky Derby.
+He finished second aboard Miami in the 1909 running, then in 1912 he rode Worth to victory in what the National Museum of Racing and Hall of Fame describes as probably his most dramatic win.

 Personal problems and ban from racing

-On November 19, 1909, The New York Times reported that Carroll Shilling severely stabbed stable owner R. L. Thomas after the two got into an argument at Sheepshead Bay Race Track.
-In the spring of 1910, the Jockey Club set aside Shilling's application for a jockey license.
+On November 19, 1909, The New York Times reported that Shilling severely stabbed stable owner R. L. Thomas after the two got into an argument at Sheepshead Bay Race Track.
+In the spring of 1910, The Jockey Club (the New York-based association of racehorse owners) set aside Shilling's application for a jockey license.